MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 ### Dynamic virtual hard disk type

 Space for the VHD is allocated on demand.
-The blocks in the disk start as zeroed blocks, but they are not backed by any actual space in the file.
-Reads from such blocks return a block of zeros.
+The blocks in the disk start as unallocated blocks and are not backed by any actual space in the file.
 When a block is first written to, the virtualization stack must allocate space within the VHD file for the block, and then update the metadata.
 This increases the number of necessary disk I/Os for the Write and increases CPU usage.
 Reads and writes to existing blocks incur disk access and CPU overhead when looking up the blocks’ mapping in the metadata.

 ### Differencing virtual hard disk type